1.1.1 Alt text

 Alt text, short for alternate text, is a brief description of any non-text content, that is used by a screen reader and is read out to enable the user to perceive the information that sighted people receive visually.

 Alt text can be added to images in most applications and social media platforms.
 In some applications, such as Microsoft Office, you can right-click on the image and edit alt text.
-On social media platforms, it is usually accessed via an EDIT button.
-Specific instructions will be given on the next few pages.
+You may need to explore the image upload page for social media and find the right place to add your alt text.

 What does alt text sound like?

 The following audio is JAWS reading a short Word document.
 There is one sentence and a photograph.
 The photograph has alt text, which is read out by JAWS.
-If you would like a transcript or would just like to compare the Word document with what JAWS is reading, there is a link after the audio controls.
+If you would like a transcript or would like to compare the Word document with what JAWS is reading, a transcript and link follow the audio controls.